Planning to Visit Ireland? Let this serve as a guide to discovering Ireland.

 - Cliffs of Moher

 Dublin is probably best explored on foot, as are most glorious cities.
 Dublin has a unique personality among European cities and great vitality.
 Artistic and architectural renewal has created ever brighter levels of energy.
 Its history still flows down the streets and whistles through the doorways.
 The Dublin parks, sculptures, monuments, culture, literature and contribution to the arts, business and science is understated and underrated.
 And, held between the sea, mountains, and rivers, Dublin’s natural beauty is unparalleled.
 While walking, take in O’Connell Street, the Abbey Theater (founded by Yeats), hear the newest in music and the most traditional.
 Visit Trinity College and see the Book of Kells.
 Wander eclectic Grafton Street, the National Museum containing thousands of years of Irish history, and relax in the wondrous park, St. Stephen’s Green.
 Peruse the pulse and the throb of the Temple Bar area for lively conversation and good music.
-Shop to your heart’s delight, indulge, explore, and feel the layers of time that exist in this flourishing city, voted the friendliest city in Europe.
+Shop to your heart’s delight, indulge, explore, and feel the layers of time that exist in this flourishing city and cultural melting pot, voted the friendliest city in Europe.

 Interested in Dublin?
 Check out These Articles: